oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 ## After Installation/Configuration
 As part of running the scripts, a number of working files are created in the `WORKDIR` directory prior to copying to the persistent volume in `/u01/user_projects/workdir`.
 Many of these files contain passwords required for the setup.
 You should archive these files after completing the deployment.

-The response file also has passwords which should be protected.
+The responsfile uses a hidden file in the responsefile directory to store passwords.

 ## Oracle HTTP Server Configuration Files